Organisers and Safeguarding Leads

 -

-They cannot make contact with children on any social media type platforms outside of sessions (e.g. text messages and access to personal information of children) or after the event itself.
+They cannot have contact with children on any social media type platforms outside of sessions (e.g. text messages and access to personal information of children) or after the event itself.

 -